 Just like regular formatting, tables can help to organize your content and make it easier for you locate the information you need.
 To use tables effectively, you'll need to know how to format information as a table, modify tables, and apply table styles.

 Optional: You can download this example for extra practice.

 To format information as a table:

 - Select the cells you want to format as a table.
-In this example, an invoice, we will format the cells that contain the column headers and order details.
+In this example, an invoice, we'll format the cells containing the column headers and order details.

 Selecting cells to format as a table

 - Click the Format as Table command in the Styles group on the Home tab.

 Format as Table command